kumarlalapet/katacoda-scenarios/imply-manager-on-azure/step1.md

 Follow the below instructions once you see a command prompt.

-1. Verify Helm version
+#### Step 1 - Verify Helm version

 Helm is a single binary that manages deploying Charts to Kubernetes.
 A chart is a packaged unit of kubernetes software.

 `helm version`{{execute}}

 Make sure the above command returns version 3.2.1

-2. Verify kubectl command line tool
+#### Step 2 - Verify kubectl command line tool

 Kubectl is a command line tool for controlling Kubernetes clusters.

 `kubectl version`{{execute}}

-3. Verify Azure command line tool
+#### Step 3 - Verify Azure command line tool

 The Azure command-line interface (Azure CLI) is a set of commands used to create and manage Azure resources.

 We will use Azure cli tool to create AKS clusters.

 `az version`{{execute}}